rjsalamanca/ppl-tracker/README.md

 **************************

 [] Indicator on Workouts Schedule for Today: Completed vs Non Completed.
-[] Rework login back end.
+[IP] Rework login back end.
-[] Rework checking if still logged in.
+[IP] Rework checking if still logged in.
 [X] Add Rest Days when creating routine.
 [X] Remove Workouts Scheduled for Today if the date is before the created Routine Date.
 [X] Rework of componentWillReceiveProps in routineInformation.js - CHANGED life cycle methods [] Editing of routine/exericses/sets.
-[] Rework with hooks or redux for state management.
+[IP] Rework with hooks or redux for state management.
 [X] Rework creating of workout through components instead of redirects [X] Work on failsafes for routine creation
    [X] Fail Safe for routine name without any days